-Backstory: Back in 2017, I followed a ketogenic diet for about 9 months.
+Backstory: Back in 2017, I followed a ketogenic diet for about a year.
 I lost a fair amount of weight and improved my overall health and mood significantly.
 I presented on this topic at work through our wellness program and received very positive feedback.
 One coworker emailed me and told me that she and husband were using the diet and were having good success with their weight loss goals.
 Another coworker reached out to me and asked for meal planning advice.
 I’ve been wanting to write about this type of diet for awhile now, so I have tried to condense what I know into a single article presented here:

 Image Credit: Boston Magazine